biblius/chonkit/README.md

 cargo run --bin server
 ```

-Creates the 'chunk' directory for storing chunks for inspection.
 Creates the 'upload' directory for storing uploaded documents.
 Starts the infrastructure containers (postgres, qdrant, weaviate).
 Exports the necessary environment variables to run chonkit.